 Here’s to hoping we’ll get to hug some of these friends again before the year takes a bow.

-In addition to the characters, the face painting station in Pandora, Colors of Mo’Ara, has also been closed for some time.
-It’s very possible this will continue through the end of the year.
+In addition to the characters, the face painting station in Pandora, Colors of Mo’Ara, has also been closed for some time and I suspect it will remain closed through December.